SSWConsulting/SSW.Rules.Content/rules/tasks-do-you-know-that-every-user-story-should-have-an-owner/rule.md

 ---

-When you are building complicated software and working with customers it is always nice for them to have some idea on who to speak to about a particular PBI during a sprint.
+When you are building complicated software and working with customers it is always nice for them to have some idea on who to speak to about a particular PBI during a Sprint.
 In order to achieve this one of the Team takes responsibility for “looking after” a PBI.

 They will collect all of the ["Done emails](/dones-do-you-reply-done-and-delete-the-original-email) and make sure that everyone follows the Done criteria identified by the team as well as answering any Product Owner queries.